 Negligent Security and Premises Liability Cases

 Before HB-837, negligent security cases involving injuries caused by third-party tortfeasors only considered the victim and the property owner.
 However, the reform now allows for a comparative negligence analysis.
 This means that the blame and liability can be shifted from a negligent property owner to an intentional wrongdoer.
 As a result, property owners may have reduced liability, which raises concerns that this change may discourage property owners from implementing adequate security measures.
+If you find yourself affected by these changes, consulting with a Vero Beach premises liability lawyer can provide the guidance you need.

 Insurance and Comparative Bad Faith